-301 MEASUREMENT AND EVALUATION IN PHYSICAL EDUCATION.
+MEASUREMENT AND EVALUATION IN PHYSICAL EDUCATION.
 S. A study of the evaluation techniques in physical education.
-Emphasis on evaluation of physical fitness, body mechanics, growth, motor ability, sport skills, knowledge of health practices and sports activities, and program evaluation.
+Emphasis on evaluation of physigrowth. fitness, body mechanics, motor ability, sport skills, knowledge of health practices and sports activities, and program evaluation.
 Consideration is given to the organization of evaluation programs and the use of such programs.
 The course gives opportunity for practical experience in administering tests.
-Miss Knoppers.
+Mr. Zuidema.

-302 ORGANIZATION OF THE CURRICULUM AND PROGRAM OF PHYSICAL EDUCATION.
-S. A study of the structure and curricula of modern physical education programs of elementary and secondary schools and the closely-related areas of administration of athletics, intramurals, recreation, and health programs.
-Opportunity is given to construct total programs of physical education for selected schools.
-Mr. Steen.
+302 Organization of the Curricu-LUM AND PROGRAM OF PHYSICAL EDU-CATION.
+S. A study of the structure and curricula of modern physical education programs of elementary and secondary schools and the closely related areas of administration of athletics, intramurals, recreation, and health programs.
+Opportunity is given to construct total programs of physical education for selected schools, Mr. Steen.

-303 TEACHING OF ACTIVITIES IN THE ELEMENTARY SCHOOL AND LEADERSHIP IN RECREATION PROGRAMS.
-S. The first half of this course deals with the elementary school program.
+TEACHING OF ACTIVITIES IN THE ELEMENTARY SCHOOL AND LEADERSHIP IN RECREATION PROGRAMS.
+S. The first half of this course is identical to Physical Education 221.
 The second section studies the organization of recreation programs and gives opportunity for observing programs in action, for structuring new programs, and for developing leadership skills.

-10 Physical Education Activities Classes.
+10 PHYSICAL EDUCATION ACTIVITIES CLASSES.
 Staff.